Saturday, January 2, 2016

 ...root beer!

-In 2007 Dad's Root Beer was purchased from Monarch, along with the Bubble Up, Dr. Wells, and Sun Crest brands, by Hedinger Brands, LLC and licensed to The Dad's Root Beer Company, LLC.
+In 2007, Hedinger Brands, LLC purchased Dad's Root Beer from Monarch, along with the Bubble Up, Dr. Wells, and Sun Crest brands, and licensed them to The Dad's Root Beer Company, LLC.
 The company headquarters is now located in Jasper, Indiana.

 Nutrition 12 oz (from the bottle)